 Phone: (301) 796-5000

-Margaret A. Hamburg became the 21st commissioner of food and drugs on May 18, 2009.
-The second woman to be nominated for this position, she is an experienced medical doctor, scientist, and public health executive.
-As the top official of the Food and Drug Administration (FDA), Dr. Hamburg is committed to strengthening programs and policies that enable the agency to carry out its mission to protect and promote the public health
+Dr. Stephen Ostroff, M.D., is the FDA's acting commissioner of food and drugs.
+As the top official of the Food and Drug Administration (FDA), Dr. Ostroff is committed to strengthening programs and policies that enable the agency to carry out its mission to protect and promote the public health.

 "It’s a singular honor to be given the opportunity to represent the people of the FDA who every day dedicate their work to assure safe and effective medical products, foods, and cosmetics and to mitigate the health consequences of tobacco products," says Dr. Ostroff.

 Before being named acting commissioner, Dr. Ostroff served as the FDA’s chief scientist since January 2014.
 In this capacity, he was responsible for leading and coordinating FDA's cross-cutting scientific and public health efforts.
 The Office of the Chief Scientist works closely with FDA’s product centers, providing strategic leadership and support for FDA’s regulatory science and innovation initiatives.

 Dr. Ostroff joined FDA in 2013 as chief medical officer in the Center for Food Safety and Applied Nutrition and senior public health advisor to FDA’s Office of Foods and Veterinary Medicine.